lHappYzz/telegram-bot/README.md

 > In general all necessary objects will be injected automatically depending on the module you work with.
 E.g. to handle a Command
 > a `TelegramMessage` with `Bot` will be provided.
 To handle an `InlineRequest` an `InlineQuery` with `Bot` will be provided.

-You should think of the `Bot` as some kind of gateway to the Telegram API.
+You should think of the `app/Bot` as some kind of gateway to the Telegram API.
 Here you can find the implemented API methods.
 E.g. `sendMessage`.
-You can find list of currently implemented commands in the `DocBlock` of the `Bot` class.
+You can find list of currently implemented commands in the `DocBlock` of the `app/Bot` class.

 > <picture>
 >   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/light-theme/danger.svg">